VitaliTch/java-spring-app-cookbook/README.md

 - The service layer accesses data via Repository classes and operates with @Document annotated entity classes
 - Data in the Controller tier are decoupled from the data in the Persistent tier to comply with security considerations (Ref.: https://o2platform.files.wordpress.com/2011/07/ounce_springframework_vulnerabilities.pdf)
 - Services perform mapping of data between DTO (Data Transfer Object) instances and Entity objects (Mongo Documents)

+## Cookbook's Recipes
+- `ApiSecurityConfiguration` - provides the 1st security layer of access control to the API based on the HTTP request paths
+- `RequestMonitoringFilter` - a custom filter that generates and "injects" a unique request ID into SLF4J `MCD` logging allowing "cross-cut" tracing of request processing across the full execution path.
+- `UserDetailsData` - a DTO (Data Transfer Object) implemented as Java's 14 (finalized in 16) Record type to decouple data transmission between external sources and persistent storage.

 ## Build and run
 - The app is based on Spring Boot; the parent pom: `spring-boot-starter-parent`